TeselaGen/api-client/README.md

 1. Modify configuration

     You may modify some test configuration parameters by creating a `.test_configuration` file.
 This is a `json` formatted file, where you can edit the server name used for tests.
 This file must be stored next to `.credentials` file.
 Here is an example

-    ```
+    ```JSON
     {
 	    "host_url" : "https://platform.teselagen.com"
     }